A stroll down Abbey Road Great Malvern

 Dr Edward Johnson (1801 - 1867), who had moved from London, where his children were born, ran his water cure establishment first at Ellerslie (see below) and later at Malvernbury, and his son Walter took over on his father's death.

-An 1887 edition of the BMJ lists doctors registered in Worcestershire and confirms indeed that a Dr W Johnson was at Malvernbury in Great Malvern.
+An 1887 edition of the BMJ, listing doctors registered in Worcestershire, confirms a Dr W Johnson was at Malvernbury in Great Malvern.